princomp/princomp.github.io/source/lectures/oop/inheritance.md

 !include code/projects/Vehicle/Vehicle/Vehicle.cs
 ```

 and say that we want to extend it to accommodate bikes.
-Bikes have, in addition to a color and a cost per mile, a fork length.
+Bikes have, in addition to a color and a number of wheels, a fork length.
 Note that no other vehicle have a fork length, so it does not make sense to add this attribute to the `Vehicle` class.

 A possible implementation is as follows: